 The hacker known as GnosticPlayers admitted to the crime.
 The hacker is notorious for breaches; they have taken over 1 billion records to date.

 Canva stated that the passwords were all encrypted with bcrypt, one of the standard encryptions widely used today.
 However, information such as email addresses and real names were included in the data.

 150 Million Flipboard User Credentials Breached – May 28, 2019

 Flipboard, a news aggregation app with over 150 million users announced a critical data breach of their internal systems.

 The internal systems included Flipboard users’ account credentials but did not affect third-party app integrations (such as social media networks).

 The kicker?
-The vulnerability existed for over nine months – the cybercriminal had full access of Flipboard’s database.
+The vulnerability existed for over nine months – the cybercriminal had full access to Flipboard’s database.

 Flipboard did not share how many users were affected by this breach; as a precaution, Flipboard reset the passwords for all accounts.

 US Travelers Biometrics and Images Breached (US Customs) – June 11, 2019

 The US Customs and Border Protection (CBP) announced that US travelers’ biometrics, photos, and license plate images were recently compromised.